 >Starkenfeldhütte (loose gravel flooring, one step to the bar area)

-The starting point is the Zumis parking lot.
-From there, follow forest road no. 4 eastwards on a natural surface with a steady gradient.
-For around two kilometres, the route leads through open larch and spruce woodland to the pastures near Naturhotel Runa at 1,832 metres.
+The starting point of the hike is the Zumis parking lot.
+From there, Forest Road No. 4 heads east on a natural surface with a steady ascent.
+After around two kilometres through open larch and spruce forests, you reach the open alpine meadows near Naturhotel Runa at 1,832 metres.

-Continue on trail no. 2 towards the Starkenfeldhütte.
-This section includes gradients of more than 16 per cent and leads to a small church dedicated to St Clare and St Bartholomew.
-The trail then reaches the Rodenecker-Lüsner Alm plateau, with wide meadows, pastures and small wooden huts.
+The hike then continues along Trail No. 2 towards Starkenfeld Hut.
+Some sections have gradients of more than 16% and pass a small church dedicated to Saint Clare and Saint Bartholomew.
+The route then reaches the high plateau of the Rodeneck-Lüsen Alpine Pastures, with wide meadows, grazing land and small wooden huts.